ClemenPine/PineV4/README.md

 ### Design
 Pine V4 was created using a mix of generation and hand-optimization.
 It was balanced for various stats:
-- low SFB
-- low SFS
+- low same-finger use
-- low LSB
+- low lateral stretches
 - low scissors
 - low redirects